 The “Discipline of People” could, in error, be read as discipling people, but the correct reading is having, or associating with, disciplined people.
-As Jim would outline in his book, one of the myths of great companies is that they had developed the culture with great people.
+As Jim would outline in his book, one of the myths of great companies is that they had developed a culture with great people.
 What was found after research and interview after interview with key executives from the companies in their research suite, was that great companies had the ‘right’ people in the right roles and they were disciplined people.

 As we move forward in our own lives, whether for reasons of personal growth, business development or simply the friends we choose in our adult life, the same principles should be considered in the value of having disciplined people around our lives.
 Now I can hear your protest, “You’re Wrong!!” and I understand what you’re saying.
-You have immediately picked up on the focus on disciplined people bringing the process, boring, method based thinking to our lives and ignoring the creative spark we all need around us as well.
+You have immediately picked up on the focus on disciplined people bringing the process, boring, method-based thinking to our lives and ignoring the creative spark we all need around us as well.

-What is shown in this thinking is that we actually have a broken view on both the disciplined and the creative.
+What is shown in this thinking is that we actually have a broken view of both the disciplined and the creative.
 Many of our engineers, disciplined by nature and by education, are some of the most creative problem solvers and creators on the planet.
-Look at our most esteemed artists in the form of artists who flaunt a brush to paint with flair or musicians who inspire the heart and senses and you will find disciplined craftsman who follow a rigid regime or method in order to achieve their finest works.
+Look at our most esteemed artists in the form of artists who flaunt a brush to paint with flair or musicians who inspire the heart and senses and you will find a disciplined craftsman who follows a rigid regime or method in order to achieve their finest works.
 When I think of discipline, I am far less interested in discovering a rigid person walking in one direction with no thought or reason.
-Rather, I am drawn to a person who has that focused intentionality that is magnetising them to their goal where the character and development of their own creative vision adds to the journey.
+Rather, I am drawn to a person who has that focused intentionality that is magnetising them to their goal where the character and development of their own creative vision add to the journey.

 Action Point: Discipline of People

 Become like the people you associate with and be found in the company of disciplined people.
 Their momentum will charge and direct you.
 Not only will this bring focus to your project and also your personal development but it is the preparation you need to provide this level of care and support to others.
-If you are like me you will desire quality mentors in your life and at the same time you have an inner desire to provide that mentorship to others.
-In fact they say that for you to be a great mentor, you must have first both been and understood the role of the mentee.
+If you are like me you will desire quality mentors in your life and at the same time, you have an inner desire to provide that mentorship to others.
+In fact, they say that for you to be a great mentor, you must have first both been and understood the role of the mentee.
 What do you still have to learn?

 Discipline of Thought

 This is my Achilles heel of the mind.
 I like, and I mean adore, thinking about how to solve problems.
-The creative process working on objective ideas that have an element of “all care and no responsibility” can be a drug to the creative mind.
+The creative process of working on objective ideas that have an element of “all care and no responsibility” can be a drug to the creative mind.

 But here lies the problem, that even the great Sherlock Holmes would sometimes suffer to the point that some form of self-medication would be his salve to clear the clag of the mind.
 Holmes could absorb massive amounts of information but like even we lowly sidekick superheroes, he wasn’t always able to process it in a timely manner.

-To bring Discipline to Thought will require focus and just like the ability of a great film director or camerman, the skill of excluding or prioritising content from the film frame is the secret to highlighting the essential story elements.
+To bring Discipline to Thought will require focus and just like the ability of a great film director or cameraman, the skill of excluding or prioritising content from the film frame is the secret to highlighting the essential story elements.
 Reduction brings focus and focus leads to discipline.

 Action point: Discipline of Thought

 It may seem simple but the only sane way to bring Discipline to Thought is to rationalise the inputs.
-Allow your brain to go deep on projects by stopping it going wide on media inputs.
-For me this wasn’t as much about stopping any particular media channel but about turning down the flow.
+Allow your brain to go deep on projects by stopping it from going wide on media inputs.
+For me, this wasn’t as much about stopping any particular media channel but about turning down the flow.
 Reducing email, blog, podcast and YouTube subscriptions.
 Cancelling online services I didn’t use and culling the mobile apps and social channels that contribute to notification overload.
 What will you reduce today?

 Discipline of Action

 Right now I’m fighting distraction.
 I have been thinking and writing this blog for nearly four hours and I probably haven’t chosen the best of environments.
 Here I am outside a McDonald’s (Maccas for the Aussies) in the middle of one of Australia’s busiest tourism destinations.
-My flat white (latte sans foam) is finshed.
+My flat white (latte sans foam) is finished.
 Seagulls are fighting for chips and the tourists are bustling, competing for a way through the crowd with Hare Krishna dancers in the middle of the mall providing both the spectacle and the obstacle.

 What can I do to refocus?
 One more action!

-It occurs to me that I’m great at ideas and from ideas I can write notes, from notes a list and this brain dump will then allow me to develop a plan.
+It occurs to me that I’m great at ideas and from ideas, I can write notes, from notes a list and this brain dump will then allow me to develop a plan.

 Action point: Discipline of Action